simonmichael/hledger/doc/github-release.md

   Previously, inner empty lines were not being skipped automatically.
   You might need to adjust the `skip` count in some CSV rules files.
   (#2024)

-- Certain reporting flags now toggle on/off if repeated.
-(Experimental) This can be useful for overriding defaults in command line scripts, since you can now turn a flag off as well as on.
-The flags which can be toggled are:

-      --invert
-      --transpose
-      -r/--related
-      -%/--percent
-      -E/--empty
-      -N/--no-total
-      -T/--row-total
-      -A/--average
-      -S/--sort-amount

 - Timedot format now generates a single multi-posting transaction per date line, and supports comments and tags on all lines.